dustinpfister/blog_posts/_posts/js-function.md

 ## 9 - Conclusion

-I have not even begone to scratch the surface when it comes to what can be done with javaScript functions in this post.
-The next step forward is to just get into creating projects with functions, and all the other little elements of the javaScript language.
+I have not even managed to scratch the surface when it comes to what can be done with javaScript functions in this post.
+There might only be so mush to write about when it comes to things like the function prototype object, and the various kinds of functions that can be defined with slightly different forms of syntax.
+However there is then getting into all the various details that have to do with functions in general when it comes to things like the concept of pure functions, and the domain of a function.
+There is also a lot to write about when it comes to writing the various code that composed the body of a function when it comes to authoring expressions, and so forth.